-Thaidene Nene contains many beautiful places that have special cultural significance to the Lutsel K’e Denesuline.
-It is the place where their ancestors laid down the sacred, ethical, and practical foundations of their way of life.
+Thaidene Nene is the place where the ancestors of the Lutsel K’e Denesuline laid down the sacred, ethical, and practical foundations of their way of life.
 Carrying these traditions forward, the Lutsel K’e Denesuline take very seriously their right and responsibility to practice their relationship with the land, promote their culture, and protect the area upon which this culture and relationship depend.
-Creating Thaidene Nene will also create much-needed employment in Lutsel K'e, through development of a tourism economy in the community, and management and operations of Thaidene Nene itself.
+Establishing Thaidene Nene will also create much-needed employment in Lutsel K'e, through development of a tourism economy in the community, and management and operations of Thaidene Nene itself.
 These employment opportunities will be sustainable and culturally meaningful, as they will be rooted in traditional livelihoods and cultural sharing.

-Find out more about Thaidene Nene at www.landoftheancestors.ca.
+Learn more about Thaidene Nene at www.landoftheancestors.ca.

 Exploration for diamonds, rare earth elements, base metals, and uranium continue today all around Thaidene Nene.
 There are three operational diamond mines nearby, and a proposal for a major hydropower corridor through its core.